Postural Alignment Session

 Movement for Life...

-Postural Alignment Is Very Important for a Pain-free life:
+Postural Alignment Is needed for a Pain-free life:

 The body is designed that the 8 load bearing joints (the two ankles, knees, hips and shoulders) be stacked in both vertical and horizontal alignment.
 When the body deviates from this symmetrical loading (right to left or front to back), bodies typically are painful and have physical limitations.